jnnngs/eth2_validator_bash/README.md

 bash <(curl -s https://raw.githubusercontent.com/jnnngs/eth2_validator_bash/main/eth2_beacon_validator.sh)
 ```

-## STEP 4: Manual Steps to Make Validator Deposits and Install Keys
+## STEP 4a: Manual Steps to Make Validator Deposits and Install Keys

+**Only perform STEP 4a below if you have NOT deposted your 32 ETH (per validator) into Launchpad**

+**SKIP 4a if you already have your deposit data file and MNEMONIC**

 Follow the latest instructions at [pyrmont.launchpad.ethereum.org](https://pyrmont.launchpad.ethereum.org) or the correct launch pad for the network to which you will be connecting.